Tulane University, USA

 IZA World of Labor role

-Professor and Chair, Department of Economics, Tulane University, USA
+Professor, Department of Economics, Tulane University, USA

 Positions/functions as a policy advisor